greylabel/mac-dev-playbook/docs/mac-setup.md

 ## Manual App configuration

-See [Manual macOS and Application Configuration](manual-macos-and-app-config.md) for detailed configuration guide.
+See [Manual macOS and Application Configuration](macos-and-app-manual-config.md) for detailed configuration guide.

-## Syncing additional assets
+## Additional assets

 #### Fonts
 Sync fonts from Dropbox or another location.